Autumn Migration at Spurn Point Nature Reserve

 Rare bird sighting!

-So, I turned to the experts around me for guidance.
-"Excuse me," I said, "could you please show me where to look?"
+I turned to the experts around me.
+"Could you show me where to look?"
+I asked.

-The response was immediate and overwhelming.
-Ten voices chimed in at once, each offering directions and advice.
-"See where two sunflower seed heads are behind that patch of mauve flowers?
-It was down the bottom there a moment ago!" someone exclaimed.
+The response was immediate.
+Ten voices offered directions at once.
+"See where two sunflower heads are behind that patch of mauve flowers?
+It was down there a moment ago!" someone said.

-"Showing up top again, on the thistle patch," another whispered, as if sharing a precious secret.
-A gentle hand guided my camera lens lower, saying, "You're aiming too high; try that spot."
+"Showing up top again, on the thistles," another whispered.
+A hand gently guided my camera lens lower.
+"You're aiming too high."

-Then, a soft voice from behind me offered a wealth of information: "You're looking for a little fella with a greyish beige back and head, and a greyish white underside.
-Watch when it moves, and then follow it until it lands a short distance away.
-It's quite confiding, so it'll stay in position for a while."
+Then, a quiet voice from behind me offered a perfect description: "You're looking for a little fellow with a greyish-beige back and head, and a greyish-white underside.
+Watch when it moves, then follow it until it lands.
+It's quite confiding, so it'll stay put for a while."

 Booted Warbler at Spurn Point 2019The rare Booted Warbler in the sunflower patch